Dorothy Ferguson

-Dorothy B. "Dottie" Ferguson Key (February 17, 1923 – May 8, 2003) was a Canadian infielder and outfielder who played from 1945 through 1954 in the All-American Girls Professional Baseball League.
+Dorothy B. "Dottie" Ferguson Key (February 17, 1923 – May 8, 2003) was a Canadian infielder and outfielder who played from 1945 through 1954 in the All-American Girls Professional Baseball League (AAGPBL).
 Listed at 5' 6", 125 lb., she batted and threw right handed.

 Early life

-A native of Virden, Manitoba, Ferguson was one of the sixty eight girls from Canada who played in the AAGPBL during its 12-year history.
+A native of Virden, Manitoba, Ferguson was one of the sixty-eight girls from Canada who played in the AAGPBL during its 12-year history.
 Athletically inclined from a young age, she began skating and was soon involved in softball.
 In 1939, she was named the North American women's speed skating champion.
 Only the coming of World War II prevented her from competing for Canada in the Olympics.
-Due to the conflict, the Games of 1940 to be held in Tokyo temporarily relocated to Helsinki, upon the outbreak of war were canceled.
+Due to the conflict, the Games of 1940 to be held in Tokyo temporarily relocated to Helsinki, and upon the outbreak of war were canceled.